How Do I Form an LLC in Colorado?

 The Articles of Organization form will ask you to include:

-a) Your principal office mailing and street addresses, neither of which have to be located in Colorado.
+a) Your principal office mailing and street addresses, neither of which has to be located in Colorado.

-The office address must be a physical address, and cannot be a post office box.
+The office address must be a physical address, and cannot be a P.O. box.
 If you choose to use your home address, keep in mind that the address will be public and searchable online.

 You can also opt for more privacy and find third-party services such as: